pivotal/paving/README.md

 ## Versioning
 This repo applies Semantic Versioning;
-the follwing is an attempt to declare the versioned API.
+the following is an attempt to declare the versioned API.

 The semantics of the versioning of paving's releases are based on the contents of `terraform output stable_config_(opsmanager|pas|pks)`. `stable_config` should always represent